forj-oss/forjj-contribs/ci/jenkins/README.md

 In case of update, you probably need to follow the organization flow to approve your change and apply.

-Depending on upstream flow choosed, forjj jenkins could generate more files to create jobs/pipelines (jobs-dsl)

 ## Jenkins source Templates

 All jenkins source files are generated from a collection of source templates (jenkins source model).
-Currently, those templates are located under templates directory.
+Currently, those templates are located under templates directory in forjj-jenkins container.

 TODO: We can imagine having several templates directory as well as a different source of templates (git, tar, others...) to change jenkins sources model, but this has not been currently developped.